xynova/docker-autopilot-repo-watcher/README.md

-# Docker+Ansible auto-pilot git repo watcher
+# Docker+Ansible git-repo auto-pilot deplyoment pipeline

-This project demonstrates how to leverage Ansible inside a container to orchestrate a mini continuous build of a nodejs+angular application ([stub-ng-site](https://github.com/xynova/stub-ng-site)).
+The current project represents an example of how Ansible (running from within a container) can be used to simplify orchestration, monitoring and desired state of complex containerised work pipelines.

+In this case, the Ansible container uses a docker-tcp socket to talk to the host's docker Daemon to manage independent dockerized tasks and keep the promise of having only one process per container.

 The main idea is to cover a few concepts when working with Docker:
 * Using one process per container and promote composability the Kubernetes way